 So many sci-fi movies and books have left a lasting impression over time and have attracted many fans.
 So let’s have a look at some of the most influential science fiction movies and novels and why they have withstood the test of time.

 Star Trek (1966-1969) – A ship on an interplanetary mission dares to boldy “go where no man has gone before.”
 In three short, but long remembered seasons, the U.S.S.
 Enterprise’s mission was to defend the United Federation of Planets, seek out new life forms, resolve time paradoxes, and battle evil.
 Each episode focuses on a new dilemma and the philosophical issues that arises when the U.S.S.
 Enterprises encounters a new species or planet while on a deep space voyage, sometimes traveling at warp speed.
 Though short-lived, the original series spawned several spin-off television series and several movies, including J.J.
-Abrams’ 2009 reboot of the original timeline.
+Abrams’ 2009 reboot of the original timeline and it’s 2013 sequel.

 Star Wars – George Lucas’ sci-fi adventure is conceptionally, a western set in space among exotic planets and varying life forms among the desert plains of Star Wars, the snowy landscape of “Hoth” in Empire Strikes Back, and the dense forests of Return of the Jedi.
 But it’s not all about the visuals.
 Star Wars is a story of redemption, namely that of Darth Vader, formerly “Anakin Skywalker”.
 There are also many references to Buddhism, Qi, and other eastern philosophies.